 ROCKIES ROOKIES KIDS FAN CLUB

 Kids 15 years of age and younger are eligible to join the Rockies Rookies Kids Fan Club.
 Each member receives authentic merchandise and ticket discounts, as well as access to members only events.
-Events include Run-the-Bases day, Rookies Youth Parade and clinic.
+Events include Run-the-Bases days and a Rookies Youth Parade.
 Membership also includes the opportunity to throw out the first pitch, watch Rockies batting practice, win monthly prize packs and much more.
 Stop by the Coors Field Ticket Office or call (303) 312-2BAT for a membership application.
 You may also sign up and receive your Membership Pack at the Rockies Rookies kiosk in the Interactive Area at Gate A and Colorado Rockies Dugout stores.
 Applications are also available online at ROCKIES.com.

-TICKETS FOR THE ROCKPILE: An adult ticket for the Rockpile is $4.00; there is a four ticket limit per person for the $4.00 tickets per game.
+TICKETS FOR THE ROCKPILE: There is a four ticket limit per person for adult tickets per game.
 These limits apply whether purchasing Rockpile tickets in advance or day of game.

-DAY OF GAME ROCKPILE: Both $4.00 and $1.00 Rockpile tickets are available for purchase day of game for most home games, beginning 2 hours prior to game time at the Rockpile Ticket Office located near Gate A. Rockpile tickets are available to Guests 12 years of age and younger and 55 years of age and older for $1.00; there is a two ticket limit per person per game for the $1.00 tickets.
+DAY OF GAME ROCKPILE: Both $4.00 and $1.00 Rockpile tickets are available for purchase day of game for most home games, beginning two hours prior to game time at the Rockpile Ticket Office located near Gate A. The Rockpile tickets are available to Guests 12 years of age and younger and 55 years of age and older for $1.00; there is a two ticket limit per person per game for the $1.00 tickets.
 The $1.00 tickets are only available for purchase at Coors Field and the child and/or senior must be present at the time of purchase.
-Day of game tickets for the following games will be sold in advance on the dates listed:

-The Rooftop is a new 38,000 square foot destination constructed in the Upper Rightfield deck, providing stunning panoramic views of Downtown Denver and the Front Range.
-Tavern Ballpark and the CHUBurger Colorado Craft Casual Grill are two premium/bar eateries featured in this two-tiered area.
-Fans will also enjoy an urban garden setting, VIP Cabanas, numerous televisions and live pre-game entertainment.
+The Rooftop is a 38,000 square foot destination constructed in the upper right-field deck, providing stunning panoramic views of Downtown Denver and the Front Range.
+Tavern Ballpark, the CHUBurger Colorado Craft Casual Grill and the Tuaca Terrace are three premium/bar eateries featured in this two-tiered area.
+Fans will also enjoy an urban garden setting, VIP Cabanas, numerous televisions and live pregame entertainment.

 For more information about The Rooftop, please visit the website at ROCKIES.com/rooftop, follow @RoxRooftop on Twitter, call (303) ROCKIES (762-5437), or email firstname.lastname@example.org.